Joe Derrane: Life

-In 1993, however, Rego Records reissued the sixteen 78rpm cuts on CD (Irish Accordion).
+In 1993, however, Rego Records reissued the sixteen 78 rpm cuts on CD (Irish Accordion).
 The recordings again generated considerable interest, but many assumed that the man who had made them in the late 1940s had died.
 On learning from Boston resident fiddler Seamus Connolly that Joe Derrane was still alive, Earle Hitchner, called "arguably the pre-eminent Celtic critic in this country" by The Boston Globe, contacted him in the early fall of 1993, and Derrane privately began playing the button accordion again.
 Shortly thereafter, at the strong urging of Hitchner, Washington, D.C., Irish Folk Festival artistic director Mike Denney invited Derrane to perform in the May 1994 festival at Wolf Trap in Vienna, Virginia.
 Derrane practiced intensively in preparation for what he thought would be the last appearance of his life, what he described as his "last hurrah."
 But his virtuosic performances (accompanied by Felix Dolan on piano) at Wolf Trap were greeted with overwhelming enthusiasm and acclaim, and soon Derrane embarked on a second career as a button accordionist.

 Since 1994 Joe Derrane has recorded two solo albums and four collaborations with prestigious players.
 He has appeared on radio and television many times, including The Pure Drop on Irish TV (RTÉ).
 He was the subject of a documentary by Frank Ferrel, As Played By Joe Derrane, and of another broadcast by Irish-language station TG4 as part of its Sé mo laoch series.
 He has toured Canada, Switzerland and the Netherlands, and appeared with The Chieftains at Boston Symphony Hall.
 In 1998 Derrane was inducted into the Hall of Fame of Comhaltas Ceoltóirí Éireann (North American Province) for his contribution to Irish traditional music.
 In 2004 the National Endowment for the Arts awarded him a National Heritage Fellowship, which is the United States' highest honor in the folk and traditional arts.
 In 2006 he appeared at the National Folk Festival (USA).